 My students: Many of Ms. Irving's students have made 1’s at UIL Solo & Ensemble, District and State-levels, some of whom have been awarded Outstanding Performer at State.
-Many students have made All-Region Choir, 19 of whom have made the Texas All-State Choir.
+Many students have made All-Region Choir, 20 of whom have made the Texas All-State Choir.
 Most of the students she takes to the NATS Vocal Competition place in at least the Semi-Finals, about a 3rd have placed in the Finals, and a good number have won in their division.
 Many of her students have been awarded solos for their choir concerts, have sung leads in musicals, have performed on their own in various venues, even including Carnegie Hall.
-Some of her students have performed with the following organizations: Austin Opera Chorus, TPSMEA All-State Choir, Gilbert & Sullivan Society of Austin, Brevard Music Center Institute, Interlochen Summer Arts, Spotlight on Opera, Zilker Summer Musicals, Summer Stock Austin, Select Ensemble at the Long Center, Pre-Professional Company at Zach Scott, TexArts, KidsActing, Texas A&M Singing Cadets, Tapestry Singers, OAKE National Choir, the Vortex, and various community theatres.
+Some of her students have performed with the following organizations: Zilker Summer Musicals, Summer Stock Austin, Austin Opera Chorus, TPSMEA All-State Choir, Gilbert & Sullivan Society of Austin, Brevard Music Center Institute, Interlochen Summer Arts, Boston Conservatory Summer Program, Spotlight on Opera, Select Ensemble at the Long Center, Pre-Professional Company at Zach Scott, TexArts, KidsActing, Texas A&M Singing Cadets, Tapestry Singers, OAKE National Choir, the Vortex, and various community theatres.
 She's also helped a good number of students prepare for music college auditions and get accepted to music programs at schools such as Belmont, Molloy Cap 21, Interlochen, Berklee, Rice, San Francisco Conservatory, Boston University, Syracuse University, University of Houston, University of North Texas, Oklahoma City University, Ithaca University, University of Toronto, University of Kansas City Missouri, Cornish College of the Arts, Wright State, Baylor, Sam Houston State, Texas State University, University of Texas San Antonio, Texas Lutheran University, University of Texas, Southwestern University, St. Edwards University, and AMDA, among others.

 My teaching goals: To help each student develop an awareness of their voice, singing habits, mental habits, and everything else that influences the singing process; to explore with each student ways of improving the voice, technique, overall performance, and musical knowledge and appreciation; to educate and train with vocal literature suited to each individual; to cater my teaching approach to each student’s personality and need, with an appropriate balance of vocal science (left-brain) and applicable creativity (right-brain); and to create a collegial, enjoyable, and fun environment for musical learning and vocal exploration.